GEOM4009/W25_Ice_OnOff/README.md

 * IceOnOff_ORK.yml &rarr; python environment containing the required packages to run these tools
 * IceOnOff_ProjectReport.pdf &rarr; Full project report
 * LICENSE &rarr; MIT license covering the use and distribution of this project
-* README.md &rarr; Overview of the Ice On/Off analysis tools and usage instructions (you’re reading this now).
+* README.md &rarr; Overview of the Ice On/Off analysis tools and usage instructions (you’re reading this now)

 ---
 ## Environment Setup